Icepenguins101/charms-bar-port/README.md

 [![Documentation](https://img.shields.io/badge/Docs-WIP-red.svg)](https://github.com/Icepenguins101/charms-bar-port/wiki)
 [![Issues](https://img.shields.io/github/issues/Icepenguins101/charms-bar-port.svg)](https://github.com/Icepenguins101/charms-bar-port/issues)

 <b>Charms Bar Port development has been halted until further notice and will not return until later this year.
-PC repairs are taking way too long than expected, so do not ask when this will be released as I have better things to do.
-In the meantime, check out <a href="https://github.com/Icepenguins101/australis-theme-port">Australis Theme Port</a> instead.</b>
+PC repairs are taking so long, that I cannot do anything about it, so do not ask when this will be released as I have better things to do.
+In the meantime, please check out <a href="https://github.com/Icepenguins101/australis-theme-port">Australis Theme Port</a> instead, this project is a holdover until I receive my PC back.
+Please stay up to date on my Facebook or Instagram for any updates about my PC.</b>

 ## Contents
 - [About](#about)